 Get your flu shot.
 Get your flu (influenza) vaccine each year to reduce your risk of having influenza.

-In addition to healthy lifestyle changes, remember the importance of regular medical checkups.
+Regular medical checkups are also important.
 Some of the main risk factors for coronary artery disease — high cholesterol, high blood pressure and diabetes — have no symptoms in the early stages.
-Early detection and treatment can set the stage for a lifetime of better heart health.
+Early detection and treatment can help you maintain better heart health.

 Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body, a contributing factor to coronary artery disease.
-However, some research has not found them to be beneficial.
+However, some studies haven't found a benefit.
 More research is needed.

 Fish and fish oil.
 Fish and fish oil are the most effective sources of omega-3 fatty acids.
 Fatty fish — such as salmon, herring and light canned tuna — contain the most omega-3 fatty acids and, therefore, the most benefit.
 Fish oil supplements may offer benefit, but the evidence is strongest for eating fish.

 Flax and flaxseed oil.
 Flax and flaxseed oil also contain beneficial omega-3 fatty acids, though studies have not found these sources to be as effective as fish.
 The shells on raw flaxseeds also contain soluble fiber, which can help with constipation.
 More research is needed to determine if flaxseed can help lower blood cholesterol.

 Other dietary sources of omega-3 fatty acids.
 Other dietary sources of omega-3 fatty acids include canola oil, soybeans and soybean oil.
 These foods contain smaller amounts of omega-3 fatty acids than do fish and fish oil, and evidence for their benefit to heart health isn't as strong.